All you need to know on being a digital Landlord!

 |Badge||Bee Badge Type||Color Landform|

 Players want to send their Bees to Lands where there are a small number of Bees competing for the available Honey and Honeypots.
-To help limit the number of Bees on a specific land, a Player can deploy a Poison Bomb and/or Cursed Honey Drop.
+To discourage other players from sending Bees to a specific Land, a player can use items like Poison Bomb and/or Cursed Honey Drop.

 On the other hand…

-Landowners want as many Bees visiting their Land as possible as they receive commissions and entry fees when Bees choose their land for missions.
-Landowners don’t want players chased away by Bombs and Curses.
+Landowners want as many Bees visiting their Land as possible.
+This is because they receive fees for each Bee that is sent on a Mission to their Land.
+So Landowners don’t want players chased away by Poison Bombs and Cursed Honey Drops.

-EXAMPLE: A player finds an Extreme Land producing the shard that player is seeking.
-They want to keep the Land all to themselves if they can!
-They deploy a Cursed Honey Drop to make the Land less appealing to other Hunters.
-The Landowner wants all the Bees she can get, so she deploys Mint Spray to cancel the Curse.
+EXAMPLE: Player A finds an Extreme Land producing the shard that player is seeking.
+They want to keep the Land all to themselves!
+They use a Rare Cursed Honey Drop to make the Land less appealing to other Hunters.
+The Landowner wants all the Bees she can get, so she deploys a Rare Mint Spray to cancel the Cursed Honey Drop.
+If Player A had used an Epic Cursed Honey Drop, the Landowner couldn’t use a Rare Mint Spray to cleanse it and would have to use an Epic Mint Spray to do so.

 Prevent or Cancel the Effects of Poison Bomb or Cursed Honey Drop